Porsche Panamera hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingFigures for the Porsche Panamera hybrid are impressive, but how close you come to achieving them will depend on your driving style

-- 3Running costs - currently readingThe Panamera hybrids are a lot cheaper to run than equivalent petrols or diesels – especially if you use electric power as much as possible
+- 3Running costs & insurance - currently readingThe Panamera hybrids are a lot cheaper to run than equivalent petrols or diesels – especially if you use electric power as much as possible